What kind of Project will you be doing?

 - General sewing and mending tasks usually need a sharp point on a mid size length needle.

 - Embroidery can use a general sewing needle like the Spiral Eye size SE-4, but some times people prefer a longer needle such as a straw needle or a milliner needle.
 And if you are doing crewel embroidery you needle with a sharp point and an eye that can handle the heavy thread/yarn you are using, the Spiral Eye Chenilles will work for some crewel work.
+Any set of 12 or more Sew Right side threading needles also come in a variety of sizes to easily hold the number and sizes of threads you are trying to fit into an eye of a needle.

 - Cross stitch and Needlepoint use needles with a blunt point, called a Tapestry Needle.
 This allows for the needle to go between the weave and not through the threads.